microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-07.md

 ## Tips

 - Provision Microsoft Purview (not Azure purview) account in a same subscription, region and resource group as other previously deployed lab resources.
 Refer rebranding blog in learning resources.
-- Register SQL dedicated pool as a data source, not synapse analytics workspace.
+- Register SQL Dedicated Pool as a data source, not Synapse Analytics Workspace.
-- Pick the appropriate authentication option while registering data sources in purview account.
+- Pick the appropriate authentication option while registering data sources in Purview account.
-- For SQL server data source registration, turn off lineage extraction (preview).
+- For SQL Server data source registration, turn off lineage extraction (preview).
-- Setup manage identity on data lake storage Gen2 for purview access
+- Setup manage identity on Data Lake Storage Gen2 for Purview access
-- Setup collection specific data curator role for synapse in purview portal
+- Setup collection specific data curator role for Synapse in Purview portal
-- Setup collection specific data curator role for ADF in purview portal.
+- Setup collection specific data curator role for ADF in Purview portal.
 - Do not use private endpoint or restricted network settings (This is recommended for demo/learning purpose only)
-- Name the purview account wisely to simplify permission assignment and overall search.
+- Name the Purview account wisely to simplify permission assignment and overall search.
-- While integrating ADF or Synapse with purview, If the integration status is "Disconnected OR Unknown", then you need further troubleshooting in order to capture the lineage successfully.
+- While integrating ADF or Synapse with Purview, If the integration status is "Disconnected OR Unknown", then you need further troubleshooting in order to capture the lineage successfully.
-- Create a sample copy job (without stored procedure) to test the lineage feature, sample copy job example – Copy fact.sale to fact.salecopy table using ADF or Synapse pipeline.
+- Create a sample copy job (without stored procedure) to test the lineage feature, sample copy job example – Copy fact.sale to fact.salecopy table using ADF or Synapse Pipeline.
 - Create a custom classification to classify employee ID column in a Dimension.Employee table.
 Use sample data .csv file for regular expression configuration and testing.
 - Re-scan the data asset to see the effect of custom classification.
 - Use advanced filters in the data catalog to identify the table / column classification, use "\*" or specific keywords "City" based searching.